TheScarfix/thescarfix.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to Lennart Trunk's Personal Website"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Welcome to Lennart Trunk's Personal Website

 Hello!
 I'm Lennart, a Computer Engineering graduate student currently based in Tokyo, Japan.
 Welcome to my personal website where you can learn more about my work, skills, and passions.